microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 ![Mockup of an InfoBar with an icon, title, and message on one line](images/Docked_SingleLineIconTitle.png)

 ## Notification types: consistent styling
-The type of the info bar can be set via the Severity property to automatically set a consistent status color and icon dependent on the criticality of the notification.
+The type of the information bar can be set via the Severity property to automatically set a consistent status color, icon, and assistive technology settings dependent on the criticality of the notification.

 Mockups in various Severities to be added.
 ![Mockup of InfoBar with no content in different Severity colors and icons for light mode](images/Docked_ToolkitSeverity.png)